segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ## User identity

-In Littledata's app you can choose which of the following field you want to send as the userId for known customers:
+In Littledata's app you can choose which of the following fields you want to send as the `userId` for known customers:

 - Shopify Customer ID (default)
 - Email
 - MD5 email hash
 - None

 For example, using 'email' allows you to match users across platforms that do not have access to the Shopify Customer ID.
-For Segment Personas we also send shopify_customer_id as an externalID for advanced matching.
+For [Segment Personas](https://segment.com/docs/personas/) we also send `shopify_customer_id` as an [externalID](https://segment.com/docs/personas/identity-resolution/externalids/) for advanced matching.

 ## Identify Calls